learnitmyway/learnitmyway/content/post/2016/12/17/why-i-chose-to-be-an-android-developer-instead-of-ios.md

   title: "Learning material - software development", extras: "(starting with Intro to CS)"}

 ---
-_Here I discuss my reasons for choosing Android over iOS._
+_In this article, I discuss two main reasons why I prefer Android development over iOS._

 <!--more-->

-Developing mobile apps is really exciting because they are easily accessible to everyone.
-There comes a point in time when one has to choose which platform to specialise in.
-This post discusses the two main reasons why I chose Android over iOS.

 **Becoming an expert in Android requires less time.**
 Android apps are typically written in Java, which is the <a href="https://www.tiobe.com/tiobe-index/"